TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

 6. We use the :confval:`stdWrap <t3tsref:text-stdwrap>` property of the TEXT object to configure the :ref:`stdWrap <t3tsref:stdwrap>` function.

-    In this function we use option wrap :confval:`wrap <t3tsref:stdwrap-wrap>`.
+    In this function we use the option wrap :confval:`wrap <t3tsref:stdwrap-wrap>`.
     It surrounds the current content of the TEXT object as set in line 5 with the value defined here.
 The pipe `|` character is replaced with the text.